jimmc414/claude-context-fence/README.md

 ## The Problem

 Context windows are finite.
-Dense reference material — command catalogs, API references, recipe collections, decision matrices — is valuable but bloats context.
+Dense reference material like command catalogs, API references, recipe collections, decision matrices is valuable but bloats context.
 You want both conversation awareness and comprehensive references, but a single skill cannot be both lightweight and comprehensive without paying the full token cost of loading everything into the main context window.

 The tension is structural.
 Thin skills that inherit the conversation can react to what the user actually said, but they carry no depth.
 Fat skills loaded with hundreds of recipes have depth, but every line of reference material occupies tokens in the main context whether or not it is relevant to the current query.
 A 1,500-line recipes file costs roughly 15,000 tokens just to be present.